MrFranQx/www/README.md

-# mrfranqx.github.io
+# WWW
-My personal website.
+Some web pages for misc. use